contao/docs-archive/manual/en/01-installation/live-update-service.md

 set up the Safe Mode Hack **as described in this user guide**!

+> #### info:: Info
-> **Info** If you are having problems activating your Live Update ID or receiving the update archive, please contact the [iNet Robots support][3].
-If you are having problems configuring the Safe Mode Hack or using Contao, please choose a support option on the [support page][4].
+> If you are having problems activating your Live Update ID or receiving the
+> update archive, please contact the [iNet Robots support][3].
+If you are having
+> problems configuring the Safe Mode Hack or using Contao, please choose a support
+> option on the [support page][4].

 [1]: http://www.inetrobots.com